SEC probes AIG unit that sells retirement plans to teachers: WSJ

 (Reuters) - The U.S. Securities and Exchange Commission is probing sales and disclosure practices at Valic, a unit of U.S. insurer American International Group Inc (AIG.N), the Wall Street Journal reported on Tuesday, citing sources familiar with the matter.

-The inquiry centers on whether incentives in Valic’s compensation structure rewarded representatives for selling higher-cost products to retirement plan participants and whether Valic properly discloses the payments its representatives receive on certain product sales, the report said.
+The inquiry centers on whether incentives in Valic's compensation structure rewarded representatives for selling higher-cost products to retirement plan participants and whether Valic properly discloses the payments its representatives receive on certain product sales, the report said. (on.wsj.com/2JyG1WN)

 Valic provides retirement products to employees in K-12 schools, colleges, and not-for-profit organizations.